Skip to main content Skip to page footer

 What is the structure of the programme?

+The primary qualifying study programme combines a professional qualification in physiotherapy with a first academic degree.
 Studies and practical training are closely interlinked in terms of organisation and content.
 The programme consists of two study sections.
 Upon successful completion, you will acquire 210 ECTS points, the permission to use the professional title "Physiotherapist" and the academic degree "Bachelor of Science".

 Study modules on fields of activity typical for the profession of physiotherapy form central elements of the curriculum and indicate the focus of individual semesters: